-- What is your personal knowledge of your grandfather either as a uniformed U.S. military member, private corporate contractor or civilian government employer developed through your independent inquiry or what you have been told by family members or others? - 2) Do you have knowledge that your grandmother, father or mother or any immediate members of the family having been engaged in some capacity of sex labor or related activity at any time in your memory?
-Such involvement
+- What is your personal knowledge of your grandfather either as a uniformed U.S. military member, private corporate contractor or civilian government employer developed through your independent inquiry or what you have been told by family members or others? - 2) Do you have knowledge that your grandmother, mother or any immediate members of the family may have been engaged in some capacity of sex labor or related activity at any time in your memory?
+Such involvement may have included connection or association as a bar or nightclub hostess, entertainer, waitress, "door girl," massage parlor associate, agreeing to leave the club in a "bar fine" arrangement or independent related sex industry pursuit including laboring in the capacity of a prostituted woman defined as providing sexual favors for a fee?
+Have you yourself knowingly engaged in any such activity? - 3) In your opinion what was the primary motivation(s) or reason (s), e.g., economic, social, cultural, historical, psychological, personal, etc. leading either yourself or a

-- may have included connection or association as a bar or nightclub hostess, entertainer, waitress, "door girl," massage parlor associate, agreeing to leave the club in a "bar fine" arrangement or independent related sex industry pursuit including laboring in the capacity of a prostituted woman defined as providing sexual favors for a fee?
-Have you yourself knowingly engaged in any such activity? - 3) In your opinion what was the primary motivation(s) or reason (s), e.g., economic, social, cultural, historical, psychological, personal, etc. leading either yourself or a family member to enter into any of the activities described above? - 4) What is your general level of personal and/or household monetary income on a monthly basis?
-How would you rate your level of personal/household income/status and general socio-economic status based on a 5-point random scale using the following measures: - a.
-Homeless or having no steady or permanent place to reside, relying on sporadic, intermittent, insecure food and nutritional needs including lack of adequate food and hunger; additionally, children do not attend school and there is little presence of steady or even sporadic employment function. - b.
-Indigent household living standards characterized by marginalized or insecure housing, i.e. residing in kubo, shack or "squatter" type, physically insecure dwelling, at risk physical risk factors that may include no pattern of scheduled meals, intermittent episodes of hunger, poor nutrition, lack of access to in-house or reasonably proximate potable water, over-crowded living conditions, insufficient or wanting individual clothing, no access to medical service or drug prescription medications and danger due to high level of street or neighborhood crime.
-Traditionally there is significant un-or-under-employment or consistent lack of presence or erratic attendance in public school by youngsters. - c.
+- family member to enter into any of the activities described above? - 4) What is your general level of personal and/or household monetary income on a monthly basis?
+How would you rate your level of personal/household income/status and general socio-economic status based on a 5-point random scale with the following measures: - a.
+Homeless or having no steady or permanent place to reside, relying on sporadic, intermittent, insecure food and nutritional needs including lack of adequate food and hunger; additionally, children do not attend school and there is little presence of steady or even sporadic employment function., - b.
+Indigent household living standards characterized by marginalized or insecure housing, i.e. residing in kubo, shack or "squatter" type, physically insecure dwelling, at risk physical risk factors that may include no pattern of scheduled meals, intermittent episodes of hunger, poor nutrition, lack of access to in-house potable water, overcrowded living conditions, insufficient or wanting individual clothing, no access to medical service or drug prescription medications and danger due to high level of street crime.
+Traditionally there is significant un-or-underemployment or presence and attendance in public school by youngsters is erratic, - c.
 General poverty-like conditions including permutations of the aforementioned indigent category.
 This status holds a slightly higher capacity of personal/household income allowing for some semblance of regular meals, marginal but somewhat permanent housing arrangements, intermittent access to medical care or drugs often on an emergency basis only, and minimal or scarce funds available to allow some but often not full participation of children in attending public school.
 There is some but restricted evidence of under employment function or regular job function. - d.
 Borderline poverty containing some features of generalized poverty but with increasing stable levels of income to allow for children to attend public school on a fairly routine basis.
-There is an often fragile employment income foundation for permitting some semblance of family household budgetary planning to allow for securing of basic food, housing, educational services and consistent or stable medical care.
+There is an often fragile employment income foundation for permitting some semblance of family household budgetary planning to allow for planning and obtainment of basic food, housing, educational and limited medical care. - e.

-e.
 Above the poverty line.
 This category may include a generalized variety of statuses including lower middle class, middle class, upper middle class or above categories.
 There is a higher quality of lifestyle with capability for sustainment and nurturing of normal life functions and varying degrees of socioeconomic stability, permanency and comfort.